idelrich/MeteorSwift/README.md

 }
 ```

-You can add additional functionality to either of these functions to perform custom actions, by implementing them yourselves.
+You can add additional functionality to either of these functions to perform custom actions, by implementing them yourself.
 For example, an Image object might extract a the encoded image and create an image from it ready for use as follows:

 ```swift
 static func decode(data: Data, decoder: JSONDecoder) throws -> Any? {